Uruguay Country Commercial Guide

 Ports

-The Uruguayan government extended the concession for the operation of the sea container terminal, Cuenca del Plata, in the Montevideo Port until 2080 to Belgian company, Katoen Natie.
-Katoen Natie later announced a $460 million investment for the expansion and modernization of the terminal which will increase the area of the terminal, improve IT, security, and infrastructure.
-With these improvements, Montevideo is on its way to being the first sustainable port terminal in South America delivering green electricity to all docked ships.
-The new infrastructure includes three berths, 17 portico cranes, and cold ironing technologies.
+The Uruguayan government extended the concession for operation of the sea container terminal, Cuenca del Plata, in the Port of Montevideo until 2080 to Belgian company, Katoen Natie.
+Katoen Natie, an 80% majority shareholder of the terminal, later announced a $460 million investment in the expansion and modernization of the terminal which will increase its footprint and improve IT, security, and infrastructure.
+With these improvements, Montevideo is on track to becoming the first sustainable port terminal in South America, delivering electricity from renewable sources to all docked ships.

-The government of Uruguay is evaluating a private initiative for the development of a passenger port terminal at Mauá dam.
-This terminal would replace the current one located at the Port of Montevideo.
-The intent is to separate the passenger terminal from cargo activity that also takes place in the port of Montevideo.
+The government of Uruguay is evaluating a $1 billion private initiative for the development of a passenger port terminal at the Port of Montevideo.
+The intent is to separate the passenger terminal from cargo activity also taking place in the port.
 The first stage includes plans to build a ferry terminal, to be followed by the construction of a cruise ship terminal in the second phase of this 30-year concession.
-The estimated cost of the project is $400 million, and the Government will hold an international tender as part of the process.
+The Government plans to hold an international tender as part of the process.

 Hydroelectric Facilities